mxriverlynn/backbone.modelbinding/readme.md

 For fully functional, bi-directional binding convention examples, check out the source code to Backbone.ModelBinding in the `backbone.modelbinding.js` file.

+## Release Notes

+### v0.2.3

+* Fixes for 'falsey' value bindings
+* Update the docs to include when and where to call the model bindings

+### v0.2.2

+* Making some global vars not global

+### v0.2.1

+* Configuration to easily set all binding attributes for all elements
+* Fix for IE
+* Making some global vars not global

+### v0.1.0 - v0.2.0

+* Added data-bind convention
+* Added configuration options
+* Conventions for all form input types
+* Removed formBinding code
+* Removed htmlBinding code
+* Significant internal code cleanup and restructuring

 # Legal Mumbo Jumbo (MIT License)